sintefmath/Mocca.jl/docs/src/examples/simulate_DCB.md

 ````

 -
-In this instance we will use the same system as in Haghpanah, which is
-a two component adsorption system.
-This system type is associated with
+We setup a two component adsorption system.
+This system type is associated
-the appropriate equations and primary and secondary variables.
+with the appropriate equations and primary and secondary variables.

 ````@example simulate_DCB
 system = Mocca.TwoComponentAdsorptionSystem(; permeability = permeability, dispersion = axial_dispersion, p = constants)